chakrabortymlab/DLPD/README.md

 Do you work with a popular strain of _D. melanogaster_ that doesn't have a high-quality reference genome assembly?
 Please submit the following form to request that we sequence your strain of interest for inclusion in our database: [Google Forms DLPD Request](https://forms.gle/2m8gByd5vhed84xM9) (Strains requested by multiple labs will be prioritized)

 # Data Access
-We are in the final stage of setting up a genome browser for easy access to this data and will provide a link to the browser and the full dataset here.
-Stay tuned!
+You can find the genome assemblies under the following google drive link: https://drive.google.com/drive/folders/1NiBAB0Nvd9a2Wd0-d5jWRBmXSUuGFpvj

+Stay tuned as we are planning on hosting these assemblies on a genome browser for ease of use and access soon.
-Meanwhile, please send any requests for the genome assembly or the raw reads to either tdmillar@tamu.edu or mahul@tamu.edu
+Meanwhile, please send any requests for the raw reads to either tdmillar@tamu.edu or mahul@tamu.edu

 # Assembly Statistics for Strains in DLPD to Date
 | Strain   | N50* (Mb)  | L50*  | Significance |